Working with Templates

 Brand Consistency

-- Include organization logo
+- Include your organization's logo

 - Use official colors